mikehaertl/phpwkhtmltopdf/README.md

 There are some special options to configure PHP wrapper.
 They can be passed to the constructor or be set via `setOptions()`:

- * `binPath`: Full path to the `wkhtmltopdf` shell command.
+ * `binPath`: Full path to the `wkhtmltopdf` or `wkhtmltoimage` shell command.
 Required on Windows systems and optionally autodetected if not set on other OS.
  * `binName`: Base name of the binary to use for autodetection.
 Default is `wkhtmltopdf`.
  * `tmp`: Path to tmp directory.
 Defaults to the PHP temp dir.
  * `enableEscaping`: Whether arguments to wkhtmltopdf should be escaped.
 Default is true.